by Drake Vato

 “Indeed,” Arntzen said.
 She tapped her omnitool and read.
 “The deceased is Melissa Platt, aged 23, worked as a strip dancer in club ‘Falldown’.
-Had a boyfriend named Roy Olmer, a small-time gangster in a local band.
+Had a boyfriend named Roy Olmer, a small-time thug in a local gang.
 Official cause of death is multiple slugthrower shots, mostly to the legs and torso, as well as an instantly lethal shot to the head.”

 “Wait, wait,” Koort interrupted.
 “You already ID’ed the victim?”

 “Yes, and we also have Olmer apprehended on the scene,” detective Arntzen replied.
 “Still… according to Olmer’s testimony, miss Platt had not been the victim,” she added slowly.

 Arntzen expression grew uncertain.
 “Well… Olmer was in possession of a sawed-off pump-action shotgun during his arrest, and according to forensics there is 95% certainty that the bullets belong to that weapon.
 Also the FDR test turned positive.
 So there is no doubt that he was the shooter.
 Only he claims it was self-defense.”

 Koort snorted.
 “Any evidence to support his story?”